Evgeniya Rodina: 2007

-At the end of the month, she achieved a career-first at Tashkent, Uzbekistan in qualifying for a WTA main draw, by successively defeating both Marta Domachowska of Poland and her compatriot Anna Lapushchenkova in straight sets.
+At the end of the month, she achieved a career-first at Tashkent, Uzbekistan in qualifying for a WTA Tour main draw, by successively defeating both Marta Domachowska of Poland and her compatriot Anna Lapushchenkova in straight sets.
 Although it was only a Tier-IV event, these were both strong opponents to encounter in a qualifying draw; and she capitalised on her achievement by Zhang Shuai in the first round of the main draw, 6–3, 7–6.
 But then she faced Victoria Azarenka in round two, and ceded the match to her in two sets, so failing to equal her career best result set at the same event two years previously, although on that past occasion she had entered the tournament thanks to the award of a wildcard and did not encounter such tough second-round opposition.

 Later the same week, she entered qualifying for the Tier-I event at Moscow, and toughed out three-set victories against compatriots Anastasia Pavlyuchenkova and Anastasia Pivovarova before ultimately losing a three-setter to Australian former top-ten star Alicia Molik, in the qualifying round.

 Towards the end of the month, Rodina returned to the ITF Circuit once more at Podolsk, Russia, and this time fought past Galyna Kosyk in a three-set quarterfinal to avenge her crushing defeat at her hands back in July 2006.
 At the semifinal stage, she ousted Anastasia Pavlyuchenkova in another three-set tussle, but in the final she defeated Anna Lapushchenkova, against whom she has never yet lost, to earn her third career ITF singles title, and third at $25k level.

-In early November, she entered a $50k tournament at Minsk, and after edging past a little-known fellow Russian in round one she successively defeated Viktoriya Kutuzova of Ukraine 7–6, 6–3, Aravane Rezaï of France 6–4, 6–3, and Ekaterina Dzehalevich of Belarus 6–2, 4–6, 6–4, to reach her career-first $50k final, having never previously made it past the quarterfinals at or above this level of event.
+In early November, she entered a $50k tournament at Minsk, and after edging past a little-known fellow Russian in round one she successively defeated Viktoriya Kutuzova, Aravane Rezaï, and Ekaterina Dzehalevich to reach her career-first $50k final, having never previously made it past the quarterfinals at or above this level of event.
 Ironically, the final proved to be her easiest match of the tournament, as she virtually bulldozed Romanian Sorana Cîrstea for the loss of just one game each set, to take home her career-first $50k title.